 Family travel tip – bring children’s Gravol for the drive.
 When we say the roads are windy, we mean really windy.
 Our oldest boy is prone to car sickness.
 He did not enjoy this part of the road trip.

-Make sure you dedicate some time for a visit to Dunguaire Castle.
+Make sure you spend time at Dunguaire Castle.
 See below.

 Galway – Night’s 7 & 8